-If you liked the idea of the first Apple Watch, but were frustrated by its Voiceover lag, poor gesture recognition and sluggish speech, then I’d strongly recommend revisiting Apple Watch series 1 or Series 2!
+If you liked the idea of the first Apple Watch, but were frustrated by its Voiceover lag, poor gesture recognition and sluggish speech, then I’d strongly recommend revisiting Apple Watch series 1 or Series 2, or 3 !

 I have also updated the Siri section below with more reminder examples and multi-step calculations.
 If you want to use Siri for sending timed items to other reminder lists, I have come up with a two step process to do this on the Watch, contrary to my earlier statement saying this was no longer possible.

 Tweet: TimNoonan: I second almost everything in this article, I especially – absolutely rely on Just Press Record on the Watch. https://t.co/KAsirtxj3Y

 I’ve been running the 2.1 version of watchOS 2 release for a while now and here are some notes on what I’ve found.